Innovate. Accelerate. Win.

-Last year, Microsoft updated the security advisory that deprecates the use of MD5 hash algorithms for certificates issued by certification authorities (CA) in the Microsoft root certificate program.
+Several years ago, Microsoft updated the security advisory that deprecates the use of MD5 hash algorithms for certificates issued by certification authorities (CA) in the Microsoft root certificate program.
 The patch was released so that administrators could test its impact before the Microsoft Update on February 11, 2014 enforces the deprecation.
-Time has run out, hopefully organizations have tested the impact of this and are ready for tomorrows update.
-This is a significant security update in the fight against cyber-criminal activity that abuses the trust established by cryptographic assets like keys and certificates.
+Time has run out for this patch, but many organizations may still be using MD5 has algorithms that they are not aware of.
+This is a significant security challenge in the fight against cyber-criminal activity that abuses the trust established by cryptographic assets like keys and certificates.

 Cryptographers have been recommending the use of hash algorithms other than MD5 since 1996, yet Flame malware was still successful in 2012.
 This demonstrates that security professionals have failed to identify a vulnerability in their security strategy.
 However, cyber-criminals have most certainly not missed the opportunity to use cryptographic keys and digital certificates as a new way into enterprise networks.
 That Microsoft will soon enforce the deprecation of MD5 indicates that vendors and security professionals are starting to take note of keys and certificates as an attack vector.

 Research performed by Venafi reveals that 39% of hash algorithms used by global 2000 organizations are still MD5.
 Such widespread use is worrying on a number of different levels as it clearly highlights that organizations either do not understand the ramifications of using weak algorithms like MD5 or that they simply have no idea that MD5 is being used in the first place.
 Research from the Ponemon Institute provides evidence that organizations simply don’t know that MD5 is being used—how could they when more than half of them don’t even know how many keys and certificates are in use within their networks?